Equivariant homotopic distance: Introduction

-The study of numerical homotopy invariants has long provided insight into the qualitative complexity of topological spaces and maps.
-Among them, the Lusternik–Schnirelmann (LS) category and the sectional category of a map stand out as central tools, with applications ranging from critical point theory to motion planning in robotics.
-The LS category, introduced in the 1930s, measures the minimum number of contractible sets needed to cover a space, while the sectional category, developed later by Švarc \cite{Sva}, Berstein, and Ganea \cite{B-G}, generalizes this notion to maps, focusing on the existence of local (homotopy) sections.

-A significant leap in this theory came with Farber’s \cite{F} introduction of topological complexity, which reframed the sectional category in the context of the free path fibration to quantify the complexity of motion planning algorithms.
-This perspective not only enriched the field with new computational challenges but also connected it to applied areas such as robotics and control theory.
+The study of numerical homotopy invariants has long provided insight into the qualitative complexity of spaces and maps.
+Among them, the Lusternik–Schnirelmann (LS) category, introduced in the 1930s, and the sectional category of a map, developed later by Švarc \cite{Sva}, Berstein and Ganea \cite{B-G}, stand out as central tools with applications ranging from critical point theory to robotics.
+A significant leap came with Farber’s introduction of topological complexity \cite{F}, which reframed the sectional category in terms of the free path fibration to quantify the complexity of motion planning algorithms.

-The need to adapt these invariants to settings with symmetries led to the development of equivariant counterparts.
-Notably, Fadell \cite{Fadelleqcat} introduced the notion of equivariant LS category for spaces with continuous group actions, and it was later studied by Marzantowicz in \cite{Eqlscategory}.
-Later works by Colman and Grant \cite{EqTC} formulated the equivariant topological complexity as the equivariant sectional category of equivariant fibrations, extending the reach of these ideas to $G$-spaces under the action of compact Lie groups.
+The presence of symmetries naturally led to equivariant versions of these invariants.
+Fadell \cite{Fadelleqcat} defined the equivariant LS category, later studied by Marzantowicz \cite{Eqlscategory}, while Colman and Grant \cite{EqTC} introduced equivariant topological complexity as the equivariant sectional category of equivariant fibrations.
+These developments extended the reach of the LS category and topological complexity to the context of $G$-spaces under the action of compact Lie groups.

-In a different direction, Macías-Virgós and Mosquera-Lois \cite{macias2022homotopic} recently introduced the notion of homotopic distance between maps, a generalization of the LS category and the topological complexity that captures the minimal number of open sets required so that two maps become homotopic when restricted to each piece.
-This invariant has proven useful in identifying common features of various classical homotopical constructions and has sparked new questions in the interplay between algebraic topology and homotopy theory.

-The aim of the present work is to extend the notion of homotopic distance to the equivariant setting, introducing the equivariant homotopic distance between $G$-maps.
-For two $G$-maps $f,g:X\to Y$, we denote this equivariant homotopy invariant by $\D_G(f,g).$ Specifically, for $G$-maps $f,g:X\to Y$ between $G$-spaces $X$ and $Y$, the equivariant homotopic distance $D_G(f,g)$ is the smallest non-negative integer $n$ such that $X$ can be covered by $n+1$ $G$-invariant open sets on each of which $f$ and $g$ are $G$-homotopic.
-This provides a unified framework that recovers the equivariant LS category and the equivariant topological complexity as particular cases, and reveals structural properties of maps between $G$-spaces.
-More precisely, if $pr_1^X, pr_2^X:X\times X\to X$ denote the $G$-projections onto the first and second factors, respectively, then $\TC_G(X)=D_G(pr_1^X,pr_2^X)$.
-Moreover, if $X$ is $G$-connected $G$-space with nonempty fixed points, then $\ct_G(X)=D_G(id_X,c_{x_0})$, where $x_0$ is a fixed point and $c_{x_0}$ denotes the constant $G$-map that assigns $x_0$ to every point of $X$.